ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 The `PATCH /access-requests/{access_request_id}` endpoint that is used to allow or deny access requests must be extended so that it also accepts the corresponding `iva_id` in the body.
 The `iva_id` must then also be passed to the claims repository.

-### Internal Auth Token
+### Internal Access Token

-Until now, an internal auth token was created and passed by the Auth Adapter via the API gateway after the user was successfully authenticated via LS Login.
+Until now, an internal access token was created and passed by the Auth Adapter via the API gateway after the user was successfully authenticated via LS Login.
 The token contained an additional `state` enum (active, inactive, invalid).
 It could contain the internal or external user id in the fields `id` and `ext_id`.

-In the new implementation, we change the internal auth token as follows:
+In the new implementation, we change the internal access token as follows:

-The internal auth token will be only created and passed on by the Auth Adapter if the user is fully authenticated, i.e. logged in via LS Login and the second factor has been validated.
+The internal access token will be only created and passed on by the Auth Adapter if the user is fully authenticated, i.e. logged in via LS Login and the second factor has been validated.

-The `state` field will be removed from the auth token.
+The `state` field will be removed from the token.
 The existence of the token always implies that the user account is active and not invalid.

-The `ext_id` field will be removed from the auth token.
+The `ext_id` field will be removed from the token.
 There are only two exceptional cases where it is needed, and in theses cases it can be stored in the `id` field instead.
 The `id` field will also be made mandatory and required to be a non-empty string.

-There are only the following two exceptions where the auth token will be also added by the Auth Adapter if the user is only logged in via LS Login:
+There are only the following two exceptions where the token will be also added by the Auth Adapter if the user is only logged in via LS Login:

 - `POST /users`
   - used to self-register a user